Breeze/northwind-demo/NorthwindCore/NorthwindSequelize/README.md

 GET /api/breeze/Customer?{"where":{"Country":"Germany"}}
 ```
 Our middleware will handle this in a `query` function that converts the request to a `SequelizeQuery`, executes it, and returns the results.

-Our middleware will handle this request by:
-1. Extracting the resource name ("Customer" in this example)
-2. Converting the URL to a Breeze `EntityQuery`
-3. Converting the `EntityQuery` to a `SequelizeQuery`
-4. Executing the `SequelizeQuery`
-5. Sending the results to the client.

 ### Breeze POST requests